Last Updated: August 29, 2024 by TRUiC Team

 File the Missouri Corporate Annual Report

 You must file the Missouri Annual Corporate Registration Report form within 30 days of registering your Missouri corporation.
 You must then file every year thereafter in the month that the corporation was incorporated.
-You can file online, and the filing fee is $25.
+You can file online for a filing fee of $20, or by mail for $45.
 You can also call the Missouri Secretary of State at (866) 223-6535 to request a paper form.

 Corporate Dissolution & Missouri Good Standing